Scarlett100/cloud_resume_challenge/README.md

 #### Git Clone

 Lastly, to complete this task, I had to do a git clone on the repo within my terminal, so that I could continue the project.
 Once done, I copied over the files I wanted within the folders and pushed to github.

+#### Creating the .gitignore file

+Now, that I have cloned, I want to have a .gitignore for when I state doing more things, I've also copied some of the terraform files for reference, so don't want them visible and risking being unsafe such as the file holding the variables.

 # HTML